bact/spdx-3-model/docs/glossary.md

 In previous editions of the specification, SPDX meant "Software Package Data Exchange".

-Starting with V3.0, the scope of SPDX has expanded beyond software and now means "System Package Data Exchange".
+Starting with version 3.0, the scope of SPDX has expanded beyond software and now means "System Package Data Exchange".

 ## Validation